Robert Milligan McLane

 Robert Milligan McLane (June 23, 1815 – April 16, 1898) was an American politician, military officer, and diplomat.
-He served as U.S. minister to Mexico, France, and China, as a member of the U.S. House of Representatives from Maryland's 4th district, as chairman of the Democratic National Committee, and as the 39th governor of Maryland.
+He served as U.S. minister to Mexico, France, and China, as a member of the U.S. House of Representatives from Maryland's 4th congressional district, as chairman of the Democratic National Committee, and as the 39th governor of Maryland.

 Early life and military career

 McLane was born in Wilmington, Delaware, in 1815, the son of Louis McLane and Catherine Mary Milligan.
 His birthplace, the Louis McLane House, was added to the National Register of Historic Places in 1973.
 He received early education from a private school conducted by John Bullock, a Quaker.
-He received higher education from St. Mary’s College in Baltimore, Maryland until he moved with his family to Europe, after his father had been appointed as an ambassador to England.
+He received higher education from St. Mary's College in Baltimore, Maryland until he moved with his family to Europe, after his father had been appointed as an ambassador to England.
 He was sent to Paris to receive further education from Collège Bourbon, where he became acquainted with the Marquis de Lafayette.
 His elder brother was Louis McLane, former president of Wells Fargo & Co.

 McLane and his family moved back to the United States in 1833 when his father was appointed Secretary of the Treasury.
 The same year, McLane was appointed as a cadet in the United States Military Academy at West Point by President Andrew Jackson, and graduated in July 1837 with a commission as second lieutenant of Artillery in the United States Army.
 McLane was deployed with his regiment to Florida during the Seminole War in 1837 under the command of General Thomas S. Jesup, and in 1838 was re-deployed to the west under General Winfield Scott.

 In 1838, he was transferred to the Corps of Topographical Engineers under General Zachary Taylor.
 In 1841, he was sent to the Northern Lakes for survey work and was also sent to Europe to examine the dikes and drainage systems in the Netherlands and Italy.
 While in Europe, he met his future wife, Georgine Urquhart, and eventually fathered two children with her.
 McLane resigned his commission in 1843 to pursue the study of law, and was admitted to the bar the same year.
 He commenced practice in Baltimore thereafter.